glenmurphy/dcsmon/README.md

 ## Installation

-Download the latest dcsmon.exe executable from the [releases](https://github.com/glenmurphy/dcsmon/releases) page (under the 'Assets' expando)
+Download the latest dcsmon.exe executable from the [releases](https://github.com/glenmurphy/dcsmon/releases) page

 ## Usage
 Uses your DCS username and password